Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Modules.md

 ## [MongoDB Marketplace Module](../../modules/mongodb_marketplace/readme.md)

 - Provisions a MongoDB Atlas Organization using Azure Marketplace integration and the azapi provider.
-- Used only if you want to automate Atlas org creation from Azure.

 ## [Network Module](../../modules/network/readme.md)